Ray-Based Simulation of Scattering from Discretized Curved Bodies for Vehicular and ISAC Applications: Validation and Numerical Results

 \subsection{Canonical Geometries}

+To evaluate the proposed framework, canonical geometries with known analytical solutions are considered.
+The validation addresses three questions: \begin{itemize} \item How does the discretization level affect scattering prediction? \item What is the impact of the proposed diffraction extensions? \item Can a practical discretization guideline be identified? \end{itemize}

-A circular cylinder and a sphere are used as representative examples of smoothly curved bodies that are approximated by planar facets.
-Both objects are discretized into triangular surface elements, as exemplified in \cref{fig:can_objects}
+A circular cylinder and a sphere of radius $7 \lambda$ are used as representative examples of smoothly curved bodies that are approximated by planar facets.
+Both objects are discretized into triangular surface elements, as exemplified in \cref{fig:can_objects}.
+Discretized cylinders are assumed infinitely long in the analytical solution, while in the simulations, they are chosen long enough so that diffraction over the top and bottom parts does not significantly affect the results.
+The setup follows the general configuration in \cref{fig:scheme} with plane-wave illumination.
+Observation points are located on the circle around the object at a distance of $40.0\lambda$ with angular separation $0.5^\circ$, yielding 720 points.
+The agreement between RT and reference solutions is quantified using the mean absolute error (MAE) between the angular field responses in dB.

+For comparison, a baseline ray-tracing configuration, referred to as \emph{Standard RT}, is also considered.
+Standard RT corresponds to the default Sionna-RT implementation with specular reflections and single-bounce edge diffraction, without the proposed vertex and higher-order diffraction extensions.